olo2552/acoustic-offline-challenge/tasks.md

         It doesn't really proves much for my job, and I don't have designs to follow, so it would end up much more ugly than ready-to-use modules
     - Authorization / Authentication:
         The content wasn't have any permission/tenant restrictions, thus I didn't reinvent these wheels once again
-    - Security:
-        Normally, when I am provided HTML from backend and should render it on frontend, I have a red light screaming in my head
-        Ideally, I would ensure it's safe with backend developers (ideally more than one), and for 100% sureness I would sanitize that HTML anyway, but it's nontrivial stuff, and I didn't want to end up spiking and reading millions of parsers from npm
-        And let's be honest, it's only recruitment task, and I wouldn't want to be bothered by interviewees emails so much as a reviewer
     - Naming conventions:
         In the production app I would get more context info for that article, and named the components in some other way.
         But it's only a POC, so it's good enough for me to name components as an `Article`, `UserHeader` etc